didip/tollbooth/README.md

         // The name of lookup method.
         // Possible options are: RemoteAddr, X-Forwarded-For, X-Real-IP, CF-Connecting-IP
         // All other headers are considered unknown and will be ignored.
         Name:            "X-Real-IP",

-        // If there are multiple of the same header, this index determines which one to use.
-        // The index goes from right to left.
-        HeaderIndexFromRight: 0,

         // The index position to pick the ip address from a comma separated list.
         // The index goes from right to left.
+        //
+        // When there are multiple of the same headers,
+        // we will concat them together in the order of first to last seen.
+        // And then we pick the IP using this index position.
         IndexFromRight: 0,
     })

     // In version >= 7, lmt.SetIPLookups and lmt.GetIPLookups are removed.